El Yunque National Forest – Rain Forest 101

 This is the first of many articles on the Rain Forest.

 El Yunque Rain Forest is the only tropical rain forest in the US National Forest system.
 Ample rainfall (over 200 inches a year in some areas) creates a jungle-like setting – with lush foliage, waterfalls and rivers.
 Hike along the trails that cover miles of breathtaking terrain.
 The rain forest is located in the NE corner of Puerto Rico, with the main entrance in Rio Grande, just off Rt 3, on Rt 191.
 You will need to drive yourself (or take a tour) as taxis and Ubers are not allowed into the Federal part (and it is too far to walk from the entrance to anywhere!)..
-And if you manage to get someone to drop you off, there is a 99.9% change there won’t be any taxis or Ubers willing to come get you for your return home.
+And if you manage to get someone to drop you off, there is a 99.9% chance there won’t be any taxis or Ubers willing to come get you for your return home.

 The Forest contains hundreds of species of trees, orchids, plants and a few animals.
 You will hear the Coqui frogs and see large snails as they enjoy the moisture of the forest.
 You will also hear many birds as you walk the trails.